dawzilla/spotcommander/README.md

 ### Disclaimer

-This product uses a Spotify API but is not endorsed, certified or otherwise approved in any way by Spotify.
+This product is not developed, endorsed or certified in any way by Spotify.
 Spotify is the registered trade mark of the Spotify Group.

+<p>Copyright 2017 Ole Jon Bjørkum - <a href="https://www.olejon.net/code/spotcommander/?olejondotnet" target="_blank">OleJon.net</a></p>

 [![Image](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.olejon.net/code/spotcommander/?donate)